Home » Guides » Reducing Liability Associated with Public Access

 Do Not Establish Duty in Easement Document

-Given the strong recommendation to take reasonable steps to guard against injury, some may find it surprising that the model trail easement documents provided by the WeConservePA do not allocate responsibility to inspect for, or warn against, potentially dangerous conditions or to perform whatever maintenance or repair may be necessary or advisable to correct dangerous or defective conditions.
+Given the strong recommendation to take reasonable steps to guard against injury, some may find it surprising that the model trail easement documents provided by WeConservePA do not allocate responsibility to inspect for, or warn against, potentially dangerous conditions or to perform whatever maintenance or repair may be necessary or advisable to correct dangerous or defective conditions.
 Responsibility is not mentioned at all in the short-form Model Grant of Trail Easement and in §5.02 of the long-form Model Trail Easement Agreement, any duty to inspect, warn against or correct defective or dangerous conditions is expressly disclaimed.

 There is a tactical reason for these approaches.
 Information in a recorded document is available to everyone, including the attorney for the person allegedly injured in the trail easement area.
 The model easement documents purposely omit provisions that may incentivize a lawsuit or provide a path to get around the statutory defense of immunity.
 A covenant that imposes an affirmative duty to inspect, or warn against, or repair defective conditions within the easement area may provide an avenue for a plaintiff’s attorney to claim that the injured recreational user had a reasonable expectation, based upon the terms of the easement document, that safe conditions would be maintained.
 Whether or not ultimately successful, the issues of fact and law become more complicated and, instead of being quickly dismissed, the claim may require litigation or a substantial cash outlay to settle.